observablehq/plot/README.md

 * **fontWeight** - the [font weight](https://developer.mozilla.org/en-US/docs/Web/CSS/font-weight); defaults to normal
 * **frameAnchor** - the frame anchor; top-left, top, top-right, right, bottom-right, bottom, bottom-left, left, or middle (default)
 * **rotate** - the rotation angle in degrees clockwise; defaults to 0

+If a **lineWidth** is specified, input text values will be wrapped as needed to fit while preserving existing newlines.
+The line wrapping implementation is rudimentary; for non-ASCII, non-U.S. English text, or for when a different font is used, you may get better results by hard-wrapping the text yourself (by supplying newlines in the input).
+If the **monospace** option is truthy, the default **fontFamily** changes to “ui-monospace, monospace”, and the **lineWidth** option is interpreted as characters (ch) rather than ems.

 The **fontSize** and **rotate** options can be specified as either channels or constants.
 When fontSize or rotate is specified as a number, it is interpreted as a constant; otherwise it is interpreted as a channel.